lengentyh/YiChunHung_Physics/_pages/about.md

 <!-- ![profile](../images/profile-20240104.png) -->
 <img align="right" style="float" width="30%" src="../images/bio-photo.jpg">

-Current Research Interests
+Research Interests
 =====
+I have a broad interest in theoretical condensed matter physics and its application to material science, now focusing on:

- - Machine learning methods in material discovery
+ - __Machine learning methods in material discovery__

- - Moiré engineering in twisted multilayer systems
+ - __Moiré engineering in twisted multilayer systems__

- - Band topology, quantum geometry, and their responses
+ - __Band topology, quantum geometry, and their responses__

+In addition, I also have experience on studying __Luttinger liquid theory__ and am interested in __non-equilibrium systems__, as well as __parafermion physics__.

 Profile
 =====